Board of Directors

 Sucheta Kamath is a speech-language pathologist, TEDx speaker, and an entrepreneur whose new software ExQ™ just launched in the Ed-Tech space.
 Cerebral Matters™ is her well-established Private Practice in Atlanta where she evaluates and treats Executive Dysfunction in individuals with various developmental and acquired neurological disorders.
 She is highly specialized in retraining the brain and is a recipient of multiple professional achievement awards for developing many distinct, creative, and process-specific training programs designed to target the mastery of Executive Function, attention, memory, higher-order cognition, and self-regulation.
 Sucheta is the host of her podcast Full PreFrontal®: Exposing the Mysteries of Executive Function; which is a wonderfully curated resource for professionals, educators, students, and parents.
 Sucheta is the Past-President of GSHA (2017-2018), founding member/treasurer of the Georgia Speech-Language-Hearing Foundation (2016-current), member of the medical advisory board of the Brain Aneurysm Foundation (BAF), and an Executive Committee member of the International Dyslexia Association-GA (2015-2018).
 Sucheta volunteers 2-3 hours each week helping train previously homeless men for job-readiness skills through a program called GSHA Gives! which she helped start in September of 2017.
 Learn more about Sucheta’s work at www.cerebralmatters.com

-Delilah Landrum is the founder of North Fulton KID, a parent-led community group created with the purpose of bringing awareness, education, and understanding of dyslexia.
+Delilah Landrum served on the IDA-GA Board until Dec.
+2023.
+She is the founder of North Fulton KID, a parent-led community group created with the purpose of bringing awareness, education, and understanding of dyslexia.
 She is passionate about increasing public awareness about dyslexia and the importance of early identification and appropriate reading instruction.
 Delilah is a graduate of Arizona State University with over 20 years of experience in marketing, advertising, and photography.
 As a proud parent of a dyslexic child, her desire is to help other parents who must navigate a difficult and complex education system.
 Delilah has worked jointly with IDA GA on a variety of community outreach events designed for parents and teachers.
-She is pleased to serve on the IDA GA Board of Directors and support its mission which directly impacts those with dyslexia and other learning differences.
+She was pleased to serve on the IDA GA Board of Directors and support its mission which directly impacts those with dyslexia and other learning differences.

 Susie McDaniel

-Mary McPherson, Ph.D., earned her Bachelor of Art degree in History from Oglethorpe University, Master of Science degree in Instructional Technology and Doctor of Philosophy in Educational Policy Studies at Georgia State University.
+Mary McPherson, Ph.D., was on the IDA-GA Board until Dec.
+2023.
+Dr. McPherson earned her Bachelor of Arts degree in History from Oglethorpe University, Master of Science degree in Instructional Technology, and Doctor of Philosophy in Educational Policy Studies at Georgia State University.
 She started her career in DeKalb County Public Schools teaching high school and transitioned to St. Martin’s Episcopal School where she served as both a classroom educator and administrator for twenty one years: first as Director of Academic Technology and most recently as Elementary School Principal.
 In her eleven years as principal, she helped to identify and support students with language-based learning differences and was an integral part of developing a program at St. Martin’s that specifically supports students diagnosed with a reading impairment.
 She continued to see additional needs within the independent school community to serve students who have strengths in visual/spatial understanding who also need support with language development.
 This led her to found Courage Schools where she serves as Head of School.

 Norma Jean McHugh, M.Ed., Fellow/OGA